Born In: Jackson Heights, New York, United States

-Howard Stern was born on 12 January 1954, in Queens, New York City, USA, to Ben and Ray Stern.
+Howard Stern was born on January 12, 1954, in Queens, New York City, USA, to Ben and Ray Stern.
 He was brought up along with his older sister Ellen in the Jackson Heights neighborhood of Queens.
 Howard was an extrovert, while his sister was comparatively quiet in going about her routine.

 He also visited his father’s recording studio and was influenced by radio artists like Bob Grant and Brad Crandall.
 He wanted to become a radio jockey from the age of five and persuaded his father to build a make-believe studio at the basement of his house, where he entertained his friends.

-As Roosevelt was witnessing a rise in the dominance of the black community, his family moved to Rockville when he was 15 years old.
+His family moved to Rockville when he was 15 years old.
 In Rockville, he attended the ‘South Side High School’ from where he graduated in 1972.

-Stern started his career as a marketing executive for the New York advertising agency ‘Benton & Bowles.’
+Howard Stern started his career as a marketing executive for the New York advertising agency ‘Benton & Bowles.’
 He later joined the creative department of the agency.
-However, he always knew that he wanted to work at a radio station and hence started looking out for jobs in the entertainment field.
+However, he always knew that he wanted to work at a radio station and hence, started looking out for jobs in the entertainment field.

 Despite his best efforts, WWWW failed to achieve popularity and hence Stern had to quit his job.
 He then went on to host the morning shows of WWDC in Washington, DC.
 His shows became an instant hit and he was offered a five-year deal with WNBC.
 Stern took up the contract and also agreed to host an afternoon session with WNBC.
 This led to several differences with the management of WWDC, but his shows were widely appreciated and his ratings soared in America.